 Master Spas manufactures three hot tubs that can fit into the coziest of spaces in your backyard.
-From the cute corner unit, the TS 240, to the HL 628 where you can lounge back and relax, explore more about these small hot tubs.
+From the cute corner unit, the TS 240, to the Ocho Rios SE where you can lounge back and relax, explore more about these small hot tubs.

 Don’t Forget Function

 When creating a backyard retreat, it can be easy to get caught up in selecting décor because it’s pretty or you saw it in a magazine.
 But when you are searching for small backyard ideas, it’s key to make sure that you look for things that will work for your lifestyle.

 Many people want a space where they can get away from the stress of daily life and unwind.
 A hot tub not only offers a mental escape but it call also ease the physical stress (aches, pains, muscles soreness) that comes from life’s demands — work, exercise, home maintenance.

 Maximize the Space

 While the things you select should have a purpose, it doesn’t mean that you have to go “small” on décor.
 You just have to be intentional about the items you choose and where you place them.
 We love these small backyard ideas: a bench can double as a storage; decorative planters mounted on a fence can be a place to store garden tools or grow herbs.

 A fountain or large planter with a mix of blooms can add some drama and intrigue to any small space.
 If you go for a fountain or other type of water feature, consider choosing a piece with a dark bottom.
 The trees and sky will reflect in the water, acting as a mirror almost and making the space feel bigger.